COMP3380/pokemon_showdown_analysis/docs/schema.md

 "Pokémon" is typed as "Pokemon" in code to make developers' life easier.
 All strings are unamiously stored as `VARCHAR(255)` regardless of realistically required length to store the information for the same reason.

+Every `ON DELETE NO ACTION` foreign key constraint was designed to be `ON DELETE CASCADE`, but had to be changed due to SQL Server issues.

 ## Pokémon

 Stores data about Pokémon species.